 - Strong professional interpersonal, oral, written and presentation skills.

-- Ability to learn how to influence and negotiate with internal constituencies and external business partners.
+- Demonstrated customer relationship skills, and the ability to influence and negotiate with internal constituencies and external business partners.

-- Ability to take ownership of projects from inception to completion, including working with a team to develop and then implement patenting and licensing strategies.
+- Demonstrated ability to take ownership and leadership of projects from inception to completion, including developing strategy, implementation and execution of tasks.

-- Ability to rapidly grow in knowledge and learn to routinely and independently exercise sound judgment and decision making, including in the context of only having access to limited or incomplete information.
+- Demonstrated ability to independently exercise sound judgment and decision making, problem solving and critical analysis, including in the context of only having access to limited or incomplete information.

 - Strong organizational skills and the ability to manage a large volume and prioritize a variety of tasks and demands.